Birth Work

 • Offer resources and answer questions.

-• Help you call in ancestral wisdom to ground and guide your journey.
+• Hold ceremonial space so you can connect with ancestral wisdom to support your journey.

-• Provide trauma informed care that is midful of potential systemic, historical, and personal triggers that may come up for you during this process.
+• Offer trauma informed care that is mindful of potential systemic, historical, and personal triggers that may come up for you during this process.

-• Support during different stages and outcomes of the birth journey including abortions, miscarriages, and stillbirth.
+• Support during different stages and outcomes of the gestating journey including abortions, miscarriages, and stillbirth.

 Ready to learn more?